 For more information on computing services, visit IIT Office of Technology Services.
 Access to online courses is provided through the Blackboard course management system (available via themyIITportal).
 Specific resources required for each course is identified by the course instructor in the course syllabus.

-As a student with a disability who is taking IIT Online courses, am I eligible for accommodations?
+As a student with a disability who is taking Digital Learning courses, am I eligible for accommodations?

 Where can I get more information on commencement requirements?